Mobile Banking Frequently Asked Questions

 Mobile Banking Registration FAQ's

-Log on to your Online Banking.
+You can go to your phone's app store and download the RSNB Bank mobile application directly.
+Alternatively, you can log on to your Online Banking.
 Select the "Options" menu, locate the Mobile Banking profile section and click "Enroll Now".
 Make sure you have your phone handy.
 Click on "Add New Device" and enter your mobile phone.
 Select the Mobile Banking service that you want to use.
 During registration, you will receive a text message with a unique activation code to verify your mobile number.
 Enter the activation code in the browser on your computer.
 You are then sent a couple of text messages to the registered device with specific instructions pertaining to the service selected.

 For security reasons, only one user can register per phone.
 However, once you complete the registration process, you can add more phones to your account.